 Although it doesn't have the stats of Therian forme Landorus, Incarnate forme Landorus has better moves, making it another excellent choice for countering Mega Manectric.
 As a Ground and Flying type, it brings along the same resistances and weaknesses, and it uses the same candy to power up as well.
 Incarnate forme Landorus has also been available more often than Therian forme, so even more players already have this Pokémon on their team.
 Mud Shot and Earth Power are the moves you'll want for this fight.

 The evolution of Gen V's Drilbur, Excadrill makes a great counter for Mega Manectric.
 It's readily available, with Drilbur having been featured in multiple events.
-As a Ground and Steel type, Excadrill resists Electric attacks, but takes double damage from Fire type moves.
+As a Ground and Steel type, Excadrill resists Electric attacks, but takes super effective damage from Fire and Psychic type moves.
 Mud-Slap and Drill Run are the moves you'll want your Excadrill to know for this fight.

-Relatively new to Pokémon Go, Krookodile is the final evolution of Gen V's Sandile.
-Don't be too surprised that you see it so rarely; the only way to get Sandile is from the 12KM Strange Eggs received from defeating the Team GO Rocket Executives: Cliff, Sierra and Arlo.
-Still, if you have this Dark and Ground type, it takes reduced damage from Electric and Dark type attacks.
+Another option for this raid is Gen V's Krookodile, that is if you're lucky enough to have one.
+Krookodile can only be acquired via evolution and its first stage is limited to the 12KM Strange Eggs received from defeating the Team GO Rocket Executives: Cliff, Sierra and Arlo.
+Still, if you have this Dark and Ground type, it takes reduced damage from Electric, Dark, and Psychic type moves.
 Mud Slap and Earthquake are the moves you'll want your Krookodile to bring to this fight.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: